josiah-d/eeg_analyis_affective_music/README.md

 * Analyze by the type of music
 * Analyze by stated response to music
-* Separate by Sex
+* Separate by sex
-* Normalize Data
+* Normalize data
-* Explore Sentiment Analysis & Emotional Response to Music
+* Explore sentiment analysis & emotional response to music
-* EDA of STD, Rate of Change, Skew, Cartesian Distance
+* EDA of STD, rate of change, skew, cartesian distance

 ---